BloodyArmy/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Script Flow (```run_analysis.R```)

-1. Download the file and place the file in the data folder (commented)
+1. (commented) Download the zipped data file and place it into the data folder
-2. Unzip the file (commented)
+2. (commented) Unzip the file
-3. Unzipped files are in the folder UCI HAR Dataset.
-Get the list of the files
+3. Required files are in the folder `~\data\UCI HAR Dataset`, point to the necessary files.
-4. Read data from the files into variables
-	4.1 Read the Activity files (Train & Test)
+4. Read data from the files (Train & Test) into variables 4.1 Read the Activity files
-	4.2 Read the Subject files (Train & Test)
+	4.2 Read the Subject files
-	4.3 Read the Features files (Train & Test)
+	4.3 Read the Features files
-5. Merge the training and test sets to create one data set 5.1 Concatenate the data tables by rows
+5. Merge the training and test data sets to create one single data set 5.1 Concatenate the data tables by rows
 	5.2 Set names to variables
 	5.3 Merge columns to get the dataframe data for all data